gtrensch/RigorousNeuralNetworkSimulations/Evaluate_ODE_solver_implementations/README.md

-# Console application to evaluate different ODE solver strategies for the Izhikevich neuron model
+Console application to evaluate different ODE solver strategies for the Izhikevich neuron model.